pingcap/docs-cn/dev/how-to/troubleshoot/data-migration.md

 For database related passwords in all the DM configuration files, use the passwords encrypted by `dmctl`.
 If a database password is empty, it is unnecessary to encrypt it.
 For how to encrypt the plaintext password, see [Encrypt the upstream MySQL user password using dmctl](/dev/how-to/deploy/data-migration-with-ansible.md#encrypt-the-upstream-mysql-user-password-using-dmctl).

 In addition, the user of the upstream and downstream databases must have the corresponding read and write privileges.
-Data Migration also [prechecks the corresponding privileges automatically](/tools/dm/precheck.md) while starting the data synchronization task.
+Data Migration also [prechecks the corresponding privileges automatically](/dev/reference/tools/data-migration/precheck.md) while starting the data synchronization task.

 ### Incompatible DDL statements

 When you encounter a DDL statement unsupported by TiDB, you need to manually handle it using dmctl (skipping the DDL statement or replacing the DDL statement with a specified DDL statement).
-For details, see [Skip or replace abnormal SQL statements](/tools/dm/skip-replace-sqls.md).
+For details, see [Skip or replace abnormal SQL statements](/dev/reference/tools/data-migration/skip-replace-sqls.md).

 > **Note:**
 >
 > Currently, TiDB is not compatible with all the DDL statements that MySQL supports.
-See [the DDL statements supported by TiDB](/sql/ddl.md).
+See [MySQL Compatibility](/dev/reference/mysql-compatibility.md#ddl).

 ## Reset the data synchronization task